Joveth-Dev/creAstore/README.md

 ## Installation

-**The project is Dockerized.** To get up and running quickly, run it using Docker, make sure you have Docker installed first and then run:
+**The project is Dockerized.** To get up and running, clone this repository and `cd` in the cloned **creAstore** directory.
+Make sure you have Docker installed first and then run:

-    docker compose up --build
+    docker compose up --build -d

+- Then you can create a superuser and explore all features by following the prompts when you run:

+  docker-compose run server python manage.py createsuperuser

 **Installation for Development**